brandur/sorg/content/nanoglyphs/049-paradise.md

     Importantly though, these should not be _loss leader_ $5 dynos.
 Some of the dumb stuff we used to do, like giving away storage for slugs and free bandwidth, meant that we'd lose money even on paying customers sometimes.
 Meter for those things enough to close the gap, even if the pricing model becomes more complex.
 If a $5 dyno is still in the red even after cranking up all the dials to improve economy, then make it a $10 dyno instead.

 * **Out-Cloudflare Cloudflare:** I remember having conversations about the Heroku routing layer becoming a "rich" proxy for Heroku apps five years before anyone knew what Cloudflare was.
 We talked about add-ons that'd be able to insert rich features in front of apps with a single install command (we already had the routing layer after all, and it was terminating TLS).
-Cloudflare executed so well that it would've hard to compete, but who knows.
+Cloudflare executed so well that it would've been hard to compete, but who knows.

 * **Let's Encrypt:** Went into public beta December 2015.
 Heroku would launch support for it with Automated Certificate Management (ACM) in March 2017, 1.5 years later, losing out to Amazon's AWS Certificate Management (also ACM) which launched January 2016.
 We were all so excited about the Let's Encrypt launch and should've had support in early 2016.
 Even with an AWS competitor, it would've been a major differentiator at the time.

 * **Flexible dyno sizes:** Support 512 MB dynos all the way up to 384 GB dynos and everything in between.
 Support new EC2 generations as soon as they're available.
 Never let current offerings dilapidate.
 Make it clear what each dyno is, with no opaque dyno naming. `Standard-2X`, `Performance-M`, `Performance-L-RAM`, etc. sounds like you're hiding something.

 * **Vertical and horizontal auto scaling:** Especially with the existence of the routing layer, this should've been very doable.
-This is the sort of feature that justifies to the cost of a PaaS compared to IaaS.
+This is the sort of feature that justifies the cost of a PaaS compared to IaaS.

 * Support **Docker**, but don't let its existence make you crazy (it freaked all of us out when it was released).
 Buildpacks are still good, and have major advantages over requiring `Dockerfile`s for everything.